michaelnabil230/laravel-multi-tenancy/README.md

 - The `BootstrapTenancy` class catches the event and executes classes known as [tenancy bootstrappers].
 - The tenancy bootstrappers make changes to the application to make it "scoped" to the current tenant.
 This by default includes:
     - Switching the database connection
-    - Replacing `CacheManager` with a scoped cache manager
     - Suffixing filesystem paths
     - Making queues store the tenant id & initialize tenancy when being processed